New Mexico secretary of state says she's experiencing harassment after the election

 New Mexico secretary of state says she’s experiencing harassment after the election

-SANTA FE, N.M.
-(AP) — New Mexico’s top elections regulator said Tuesday that she has been the target of harassing and threatening comments on social media after affirming President-elect Donald Trump’s national election victory in an attempt to halt conspiracy theories.
+SANTA FE, N.M. -- New Mexico’s top elections regulator said Tuesday that she has been the target of harassing and threatening comments on social media after affirming President-elect Donald Trump’s national election victory in an attempt to halt conspiracy theories.

 New Mexico Secretary of State Maggie Toulouse Oliver shared her concerns as she briefed a legislative panel about administration of the general election and progress toward certifying the vote tally amid a surge in same-day voter registration.
 She said she plans to contact law enforcement about the threats.